elsanussi-s-mneina/dvorak-keyboard-layout-template-macos-catalina/README.md

 # DVORAK Keyboard Layout Template
  Trying to make a DVORAK Keyboard layout for Mac OS Catalina from scratch (partly to avoid copyright issues) using XML, and no keyboard editor.

+## More specialized templates included in this repository.
+### acute vowels on option (go to acute-vowels-on-option branch):
+Shows a way to program characters so that they will be written when when a key is pressed while an option key is held down.
+These characters are the vowels with acute characters lowercase and uppercase.
+I.e. ááóéúíý
+[Go to acute-vowels-on-option branch][acute-vowels-on-option branch].

 ## Main Reference used:
 Technical Note TN2056,
 https://developer.apple.com/library/archive/technotes/tn2056/_index.html